Classical dynamics of infinite particle systems in an operator algebraic framework: Introduction

 \section{Introduction}

-In this work we study the time evolution of classical possibly disordered lattice models in any number of dimensions.
-More concretely, we focus on oscillating lattice systems with bounded interactions describing particles which are confined about their respective lattice positions by harmonic forces and which interact with each other.
-If $q_k$ denotes the displacement of a particle $k$ from its chosen lattice position, and $p_k$ denotes its momentum, our Hamiltonian can be formally written as
+In this work we study the time evolution of classical infinite particle systems.
+We let $\Gamma$ be a countable set of sites -- for instance, a lattice in $\R^\ell$.
+Around each site a particle is pinned by a harmonic force, and each pair of particles interact through attractive and/or repulsive forces.
+If $q_k$ denotes the displacement of a particle from its chosen lattice position $k\in\Gamma$, and $p_k$ denotes its momentum, our Hamiltonian can be formally written as

 for varying constants $m_k,\nu_k>0$ and varying bounded interaction potentials $V_{kl}$ subject to certain smoothness and summability constraints; precise definitions are in Section \ref{Sec:oscillating lattice systems}.
-In contrast to many other works in this context, we do not assume that the masses $m_k$ and force constants $\nu_k$ of the particles are identical, nor do we place any constrains on the nature of the lattice, phrasing everything in algebraic relations of the partial order of finite subsets with inclusion.
-As a consequence, our results hold for general solid-state material structures $\Gamma\subseteq\R^d$ that are not necessarily arranged in a periodic lattice.
-This is inspired by very practical examples, ranging from crystals to glass, from doped metals to carbon nanotubes.
-From the extremely chaotic and non-integrable dynamical behavior of such a system, we nonetheless extract certain `asymptotically linear' characteristics, which we use to fully translate the phase space description of the system into an algebraic description, resulting in a C*-dynamical system.
-More precisely, we prove that for such general lattice systems the time evolution defined in terms of the pullback of the Hamiltonian flow acts by automorphims on the commutative resolvent algebra.
+In contrast to many other works in this context, we do not assume that the masses $m_k$ and force constants $\nu_k$ of the particles are identical, nor do we place any constrains on the nature of the lattice, phrasing the thermodynamic limit purely in terms of the partial order of finite subsets of $\Gamma$ with inclusion.
+As a consequence, our results hold for general solid-state material structures $\Gamma\subseteq\R^\ell$ that are not necessarily arranged in a periodic lattice.
+Practical examples range from crystals to glass, from doped metals to carbon nanotubes.
+From the extremely chaotic and non-integrable dynamical behavior of such a system, we nonetheless extract certain ``asymptotically linear'' characteristics, which we use to fully translate the phase space description of the system into an algebraic description, resulting in a C*-dynamical system.
+This provides a general algebraic framework in which fundamental questions about thermodynamic equilibrium of many particle systems can be raised and, hopefully, be answered in future projects \cite{Aizenman_Goldstein_Gruber_Lebowitz_Martin_1977,Drago_vandeVen_2023,Gallavotti_Verboven_1975,vandeVen_2022_2}.